Signs of social anxiety

 The signs of social anxiety can vary from person to person, making it challenging to reach a conclusive diagnosis in some cases.

 Shy girl At the heart of the problem lies a fear of being judged or scrutinized by others.
 Many people with social anxiety are "shy".
-However, some people with social anxiety can appear to be very extroverted.
-An example of this is the myriad of actors and performers who are known to have social anxiety, yet spend much of their lives in the spotlight.
+However, some people with social anxiety can come across as very outgoing and extroverted in certain situations.
+An example is the actors and celebrities who are known to have social anxiety, yet spend much of their lives in the spotlight.

 • Catching up with old friends

-• Meeting new people in general, or in particular situations such as parties
+• Meeting new people or going to parties

 • Speaking on the phone